Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Abstract

 \section{Abstract}

 Binary transition metal nitride with a graphene-like structure and strong magnetic properties is rare.
-Based on the first-principles calculations, we design two kinds of $M$N$_4$ ($M$ =transition metal) monolayers, which are transition metal nitrides with a planar structure, made up of $M$N$_4$ units aligned in the rhombic and squared patterns.
+Based on the first-principles calculations, we design two kinds of $M$N$_4$ ($M$ =transition metal) monolayers, which are transition metal nitrides with a planar structure, made up of $M$N$_4$ units aligned in the rhombic and square patterns.
 The two structural lattices have robust stability and good compatibility with different metal atoms, and the underlying mechanism is the combination of $sp^2$ hybridization, coordinate bond, and $\pi$ conjugation.
-With metal atom changing from V, Cr, Mn, Fe to Co, the total charge of $M$N$_4$ system increases by one electron in turn, which results in continuous adjustability of the electronic and magnetic properties.
-The planar ligand field is another feature of the two $M$N$_4$ lattices, which brings about the special splitting of five suborbitals of 3$d$ metal atom and gives rise to large local moment and strong magnetism.
-Moreover, we uncover $s$-CoN$_4$ monolayer to be high temperature ferromagnetic two-dimensional material and the Curie temperatures of 613.9 K is determined by the tensor renormalization group method.
+With the metal atom changing from V, Cr, Mn, Fe to Co, the total charge of $M$N$_4$ system increases by one electron in turn, which results in continuous adjustability of the electronic and magnetic properties.
+The planar ligand field is another feature of the two $M$N$_4$ lattices, which brings about the special splitting of five suborbitals of 3$d$ metal atom and gives rise to strong magnetism.
+Moreover, room-temperature ferromagnetism in square-CoN$_4$ monolayer with the Curie temperatures of 321 K is determined by solving the Heisenberg model combined with Monte Carlo method.